 SWOT Analysis which includes Strengths, Weaknesses, Opportunities, and Threats can also be performed in this stage.

 Description of products/services

-This is the section of your business plan where you explain in detail the goals, objectives, procedures and timeline of your company.
-Some of the factors to be included in this section include Cash Flow forecasting, variance report, weekly position report, management settings, executive review, team operating plan, organization structure, a delegation of authorities, hiring procedure, employee compensation, profit-based incentive system, performance evaluation etc.
+This is the section of your business plan where you explain in detail the goals, objectives, procedures, and timeline of your company.
+Some of the factors to be included in this section include Cash Flow forecasting, variance report, weekly position report, management settings, executive review, team operating plan, organization structure, delegation of authorities, hiring procedure, employee compensation, profit-based incentive system, performance evaluation, etc.